 </VirtualHost>

-Writing to a separate access_verbose.log file keeps the normal access log stable for parsers and dashboards while you collect the extra detail.
+Writing verbose rows to a separate access_verbose.log file keeps the normal access log stable for parsers, dashboards, and rotation rules.

 $ sudo apache2ctl configtest Syntax OK